-New Jersey governor's race too close to call
+New Jersey Republican makes it a race against favored Dem: 'Too close to call'

 The campaigns ended their Election Night without either claiming victory

-The race for governor in New Jersey was too close to call early Wednesday as Gov. Phil Murphy’s Republican challenger Jack Ciattarelli clings on to a slight lead.
+The race for governor in New Jersey remained too close to call early Wednesday as Gov. Phil Murphy’s Republican challenger Jack Ciattarelli clings on to a slight lead.

 The two waged tense campaigns and Murphy presented himself as a solid progressive.
 Ciattarelli tried to paint Murphy as out of touch with the average voter and was critical of his leadership during the COVID-19 epidemic.